 When this hawk came to my inbox in 2016, it introduced a challenge for me.
 I needed to identify a hawk without using "field marks."
 The original (and subsequent) photos showed no markings on the wing and tail.
 The habitat was not conclusive.
 No mention of voice was offered.
 Was it a Red-tailed Hawk (RTHA) or Swainson's Hawk (SWHA)?
 When I opened the photos up originally, I made a snap decision.
 Why?
 The GISS (general impression of shape and size) of this bird shouted to me.
 These were the first photos of a 'leucistic' Swainson's Hawk, that I had ever seen.

 Background Information on this Leucistic Hawk

 Originally, I was told by an observer, that this bird was nesting with a Swainson's Hawk.
 Could they have been mistaken?
 Possibly!
 It can be risky utilizing second-hand information.
-Though, its mate's identification might not be helpful, as I have received no documentation of offspring... (that is an entirely different post on hybrids and when they produce young).
+Even if they were correct, its mate's identification might not be helpful as I had received no documentation of offspring... (that is an entirely different post on hybrids and when they produce young).